i05nagai/memorandum/language/english_speaking.md

     * make perfect
         * I’ve been honing my data analysis skills for a few years now
 * refresh
+    * feel better
+        * to give new energy and strength to sb
+        * a good night's sleep will refresh you
+        * to make sb less hot or tired
+        * It was such a hot night that I had a cold shower to refresh myself
+    * computer screen
+        * if the link does not work, try refreshing the page
 * refreshing
     * bringing new energy and strength in a pleasant and often unexpected way
         * a refreshing breeze on a hot day